daniel5gh/blog/_posts/2015-04-13-remote-python-ide.markdown

 about messing up common dependencies between projects, such as libraries and services like a database and webserver.

-What I don't like to do is to setup my personal development preferences on each VM, plus the VM is slower than the host so I want to run PyCharm or IntelliJ on my host machine, even when the host is running another OS than what we're developping for.
+What I don't like to do is to set up my personal development preferences on each VM, plus the VM is slower than the host, so I want to run PyCharm or IntelliJ on my host machine, even when the host is running another OS than what we're developing for.
 Note that the free variant of PyCharm does not support this.

 Here I will describe the typical tasks I perform to get a new project up and running.